scsonic/NASA2019_et760/README.md

-# NASA2019_et760

-# Who We Are
-We are Team ET760, Nasa spaceappschallenge, Taipei site. this is repo is part of our system.

 # Honeycomb Platform
 This is the Honeycomb Central Contorl Panel. people can register your drone as 'FireBees'.

 # System